lildude/gonefora.run/_posts/2015-02-28-strava-labs-flyby.md

 <img class="center" src="/img/flyby.gif" width="450" height="600" alt="Reading parkrun on FlyBy"/>

-I'm the red one :grinning:.
+I'm the red one 😀.

 I'm not sure this will become particularly popular but it's a nice way to kill a few minutes.